RehabCZ/BetterChunkLoader-1.5.2/README.md

 It provides ingame-commands for admins so they can remove all chunk loaders for a player, and chunk loaders can be disabled by disabling the plugin.

-This plugin requires BCLForgeLib, a server-side Forge mod library, so it can be added to any modpack without requiring the mod on client-side.
+This plugin requires Vault and BCLForgeLib, a server-side Forge mod library, so it can be added to any modpack without requiring the mod on client-side.

 #### Installation
 - Download BetterChunkLoader and place it on the plugins folder